Navajo Talking Pictures (1986)

 About the Film

 Film student Arlene Bowman (Navajo) travels to the Reservation to document the traditional ways of her grandmother.
-The filmmaking persists in spite of her grandmother\'s forceful objections to this invasion of her privacy.
-Ultimately, what emerges is a work which abruptly calls into question issues of "insider/outsider" status in a portrait of an assimilated Navajo struggling to use a "white man\'s" medium to capture the remnants of her cultural past.
+The filmmaking persists in spite of her grandmother's forceful objections to this invasion of her privacy.
+Reactions to this film are strong and bring up issues of the ethnics of documentary filmmaking.

 Awards